weinman/cnn_lstm_ctc_ocr/README.md

-With the full training data, by one million iterations the model typically converges to around 7% training character error and 35% word error, both varying by 2-5%.
+With the full training data, by one million iterations the model typically converges to around 7% training character error and 35% word error, both varying by 2–5%.

 # Testing

 The test script streams statistics for small batches of validation (or test) data.
-It prints the iteration, test batch loss, label error (percentage of characters predicted incorrectly), and the sequence error (percentage of words--entire sequences--predicted incorrectly.)
+It prints the iteration, test batch loss, label error (percentage of characters predicted incorrectly), and the sequence error (percentage of words—entire sequences—predicted incorrectly.)

 # Validation